-The action is commenced by filing a statement of claims which, in addition to the standard information required for any statement of claims, has to detail the declaratory objective(s) and to contain substantiated information ("Angaben und Nachweise") on (i) standing and (ii) the fact that the claims or legal relationships of at least ten consumers depend on the declaratory objectives sought.
+The action is commenced by filing a statement of claim which, in addition to the standard information required for any statement of claim, has to detail the declaratory objective(s) and contain substantiated information ("Angaben und Nachweise") on (i) standing and (ii) the fact that the claims or legal relationships of at least ten consumers depend on the declaratory objectives sought.

 If the model declaratory action fulfills these requirements, the court will publish in a claims register certain key information (including the name of the parties, the court, the file number, the declaratory objectives and a summary of the facts of the case) within 14 days from the filing.
-Moreover, consumers must be informed of their right to opt in, to withdraw from the proceeding and the respective legal consequences.
-Similarly, all subsequent procedural information, such as hearing dates, guidance notes and interim decisions, has to be published in the claims register.
-The claims register is managed by the Federal Office of Justice (Bundesamt für Justiz); initially, the claims register will likely be managed manually, however, an electronic form is envisaged.
+Moreover, consumers must be informed of their right to opt in and to opt out of the proceeding and of the respective legal consequences, as well as of the legal effects of a settlement and their right to opt out.
+Similarly, key procedural information (e.g., hearing dates, guidance notes, interim decisions and the close of the proceeding) has to be published in the claims register.
+The claims register is managed by the Federal Office of Justice (Bundesamt für Justiz), which will publish the information on a website.7